avstudiojw/avstudio/features-zoom.md

 - receive and send messages from and to other participants

 ### Views
+- change how tiles are beeing displayed how and whenevery you want with one click
 - active speaker view
 - spotlighted users view (automatic activation)
 - screen share view (automatic activation)
-- gallery view
-  - popup actions
+- gallery view with popup actions
 - second full screen window with active speaker shown on second screen